AlexTraveylan/advent_of_code_2024/README.md

-# Advent of Code 2024
+# Advent of Code

 ## Description

-This repository contains my solutions for the Advent of Code 2024.
+This repository contains my solutions for the Advent of Code.

 ## uv